-Liquid Trace™ Hematology
+Liquid Trace® Hematology

 Pan-Tumor Assay for Hematologic Malignancies

-GTC’s Liquid Trace Hematology is a pan-cancer highly sensitive test evaluating cfRNA and cfDNA providing highly informative data that can be used for diagnoses, evaluating the host immune response, and identifying biomarkers for predicting responses to various therapies.
+GTC’s Liquid Trace Hematology is a highly sensitive, pan-cancer test that evaluates circulating cell-free (cf) RNA and DNA and provides highly informative data that can be used for diagnosis, evaluation of the host immune response, and identification of biomarkers useful for predicting response to various therapies.

 GTC’s Liquid Trace can significantly reduce the need for bone marrow biopsies for hematology patients.
-Furthermore, the test can detect, chromosomal abnormalities, translocations, and gene amplifications.
+Furthermore, the test can detect chromosomal abnormalities, translocations, and gene amplifications.

-• Multiple myeloma
+• Multiple myeloma (MM)

 • Lymphoma

-• Acute myeloid leukemia
+• Acute myeloid leukemia (AML)

 • VEXAS syndrome

-• EBV - related neoplasms
+• EBV-related neoplasms

-• Hypersinophilia
+• Hypereosinophilia

 The Benefits of cfRNA